Breastmilk storage and handling: Hand expression

 Hand expression is a technique that removed breast milk through the compression of milk ducts.
 The CDC (Centers for Disease Control and Prevention) recommends that all lactating people learn how to express breast milk by hand as it can be helpful in emergency situations where there is no access to a breast pump, no electricity to operate a breast pump, or in cases of unexpected separation from infant.
 Hand expression can also help relieve engorgement, as well as stimulating milk production when parents want to increase their supply of breast milk.

 Breast pumps

 Breast pumps remove breast milk through suction instead of compression.
 There are three main types of breast pumps: manual, battery-powered, and electric.
 Manual pumps require a handle or lever be squeezed by the user which creates a vacuum that extracts the breast milk.
 Battery-powered and electric pumps rely on a small motorized pump which creates suction to collect milk.
 Electric pumps can also be separated into mini-electric, double electric, and hospital grade electric.

+The components that come into contact with expressed milk must be sterilized in order to prevent contamination.
+The electric style has the advantage of greater suction and significantly greater pumping speed than the manual version as well as allowing both breasts to be pumped simultaneously.
+Electric breast pumps tend to be larger than manual breast pumps; however, there are portable varieties, such as those that fit inside a backpack or shoulder bag.
+Many electric breast pumps include battery packs (or built-in batteries) that allow them to operate while away from an outlet.
+Electric breast pumps can have multiple users; however, it is recommended that an accessory kit be purchased for each user to maintain hygiene.